prithsha/erav2/session-6/assignment/README.md

 2. Added batch normalization in every conv layer except max pooling
 3. Tried different Model classes.
 Net4 is final class which is getting used
 4. Changed learning rate and momentum
+5. Added fully connected layer at the end